4 Tips for Converting Law Firm Intake Calls Into Clients

-To many people, this may seem basic, but the fundamentals are always relevant.
-We see it done wrong or poorly too often to ignore it.
 Here are some best practices to prepare for the critical time when you’ve got a potential client on the line:

 Actively listen.
 Prospects will tell you about their situation, circumstance, or problem.
 Sometimes, they answer questions you’ve not even asked yet.

 Get the information you need.
 This goes beyond what you need to evaluate a case.
 Take the opportunity to find out how the prospect heard about you.
 How old are they?
 These things are important not just for identification, but for marketing.

 Ask good questions.
 Most successful scripts have a set of questions that need to be answered in order to identify if the prospect is a potential client and evaluate the case.
 More advanced intake and case management solutions may add sophistication with “smart scripts” that prompt follow-up questions depending on the answers the prospect gives.

 Take notes.
 Listening doesn’t help if you’re not recording what you learn.
 Whether you do it on a note pad or in a case management system, record the facts.
 If you’re not creating a record, you’re just going to have to do it later – by asking them to repeat themselves, or by asking the same questions over again.

 Confirm answers, don’t repeat questions.
 Few things are as annoying as answering the same question twice.
 If you are following up with a possible client who has already answered the intake questions, you should have their answers in front of you.
 “I have here that you’re 64 and you’re experiencing lower back pain, is that correct?” is very different than, “Can you tell me about your injury?”